-- a) Management shall be awarded the degree of "Doktor oder Doktorin der Wirtschaftswissenschaften" (Dr. oec.
-HSG) or a Doctor of Philosophy in Management (Ph.D.
-HSG); - b) Economics and Finance shall be awarded the degree of "Doktor oder Doktorin der Wirtschaftswissenschaften" (Dr. oec.
-HSG) or a Doctor of Philosophy in Economics and Finance (Ph.D.
-HSG); - c) International Affairs and Political Economy shall be awarded the degree of "Doktor oder Doktorin der Staatswissenschaften" (Dr. rer. publ.
+- b) Economics and Econometrics15shall be awarded the degree of "Doktor oder Doktorin der Wirtschaftswissenschaften" (Dr. oec.
+HSG) or a Doctor of Philosophy in Economics and Econometrics (Ph.D.
+HSG)16; - c) International Affairs and Political Economy shall be awarded the degree of "Doktor oder Doktorin der Staatswissenschaften" (Dr. rer. publ.
 HSG) or a Doctor of Philosophy in International Affairs and Political Economy (Ph.D.
 HSG); - d) Organizational Studies and Cultural Theory shall be awarded the degree of "Doktor oder Doktorin der Sozialwissenschaften" (Dr. rer. soc.
 HSG) or a Doctor of Philosophy in Organizational Studies and Cultural Theory (Ph.D.
 HSG); - e) Law shall be awarded the degree of "Doktor oder Doktorin der Rechtswissenschaft" (Dr. iur.
 HSG) or a Doctor of Philosophy in Law (Ph.D.
-HSG). - f) Finance shall be awarded the degree of "Doktor oder Doktorin der Wirtschaftswissenschaften" (Dr. oec.
+HSG); - f) Finance shall be awarded the degree of "Doktor oder Doktorin der Wirtschaftswissenschaften" (Dr. oec.
 HSG) or a Doctor of Philosophy in Finance (Ph.D.
-HSG). - g) Computer Science shall be awarded the degree of "Doktor oder Doktorin der Wissenschaften (Dr. sc.
+HSG); - g) Computer Science shall be awarded the degree of "Doktor oder Doktorin der Wissenschaften (Dr. sc.
 HSG)" or a Doctor of Philosophy in Computer Science (Ph.D.
-HSG).
-10
+HSG)17.

 Art.
+56 Graduation ceremony

-56 1The Senate shall award the degree at a formal ceremony.
+1 The Senate shall award the degree at a formal ceremony.
 The President shall present the degrees.